 Telestream Vantage Cloud Subscriptions Now Available on AWS Marketplace

-NEVADA CITY, CALIF. – Telestream announced Vantage Cloud Subscriptions, a new service that provides a range of enterprise-class transcoding and file-based workflow automation for Amazon Web Services on AWS Marketplace.
+Telestream, the leading provider of video transcoding and workflow solutions, today announced Vantage Cloud Subscriptions, a new service that provides a broad range of enterprise-class transcoding and file-based workflow automation for Amazon Web Services (AWS) on AWS Marketplace.
 With the ability to securely provision anywhere in the world, content creators can define the scale, location and performance of virtual Vantage domains, allowing them to deliver compelling new products and services to their customers and organizations.

 Vantage Virtual Domains, scaling from a few to hundreds of servers, are provisioned in as little as 15 minutes using AWS.
 Pricing is flexible with “pay-as-you-go” pricing for each instance of a virtual Vantage domain or transcode server.